anonym101/x-dispatcher/readme.md

-> **Lightweight Event Dispatcher** _(umd support)_, allowing you dispatch anywhere in the code, very handy in callback hell situations, deep promises, or any other complicated computations.
+**Lightweight Event Dispatcher** _(umd support)_, allowing you dispatch anywhere in the code, very handy in callback hell situations, deep promises, or any other complicated computations.
 Integrated with callback memory  _(so you dont have to subscribe first to get your data.)_
+&nbsp;
+&nbsp;

 ### Install:
 ```shell
 /$ npm i x-dispatcher
 ```
+&nbsp;

 ### Why use it ?